ImashaAV/ImashaAV.github.io/posts/2026-08-23-copy-the-master-and-recolor.md

 ### Replication:
 The original visualisation uses a 1961-2010 baseline, but the raw data uses 1961-1990 as the baseline.
 So first, I calculated the anomaly relative to the 1961-2010 average so that my replicated bars would match the original.
 Then, at first I drew a simple bar graph.
-I used fig, ax instead of pls because, once I draw the graph using plt, I can't incrementally alter it.
+I used fig, ax instead of plt because, once I draw the graph using plt, I can't incrementally alter it.
 But since I have to change my graph to look like the original step by step, I stuck to fig, ax.
 The initial graph lacked certain features:
 * Colours of the original visualisation
 * Y axis intervals were wrong